Pjotjee/Crypto/PROCESS.md

 I want to finish my list in the first screen today.
 And see how I can display the time in hours and minutes.

+# Tuesday 18 - June

+I tried to get different sources for the news, but it doesn't seem to work.

 # Saturday 22 - June